-- Begin exercises 24 hours after surgery (straight leg raises, quad sets, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery. - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins after your first post operative appointment 10-14 days following surgery.
+- Begin exercises 24 hours after surgery (straight leg raises, quad sets, heel slides, and ankle pumps) unless otherwise instructed. - Discomfort and knee stiffness is normal for a few days following surgery.
+It is safe to bend your knee in a non-weightbearing position when performing exercises unless otherwise instructed. - Complete exercises 3-4 times daily until your first post-operative visit your motion goals are to have complete extension (straightening) and up to 90 degrees of flexion (bending) at your first post-operative appointment unless otherwise instructed. - Perform ankle pumps continuously throughout the day to reduce the risk of developing a blood clot in your calf. - Formal physical therapy (PT) typically begins following your first post-operative clinic appointment.
 A prescription and protocol will be provided at your first post-op visit.

-EMERGENCIES\\
+EMERGENCIES

-- Contact Dr. Verma's Physician Assistants at Vermapa@rushortho.com if any of the following are present:

-- · Painful swelling or numbness (note that some swelling and numbness is normal)

-- · Unrelenting pain

-- Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills

-- · Redness around incisions

-- · Color change in foot or ankle
+- Contact Dr. Verma's Physician Assistants at Vermapa@rushortho.com if any of the following are present: - · Painful swelling or numbness (note that some swelling and numbness is normal) - · Unrelenting pain - · Fever (over 101° it is normal to have a low grade fever for the first day or two following surgery) or chills - · Redness around incisions - · Color change in foot or ankle

-- · Continuous drainage or bleeding from incision (a small amount of drainage is expected)

-- · Difficulty breathing

-- · Excessive nausea/vomiting

-- · Calf pain

-- If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
+- · Continuous drainage or bleeding from incision (a small amount of drainage is expected) - · Difficulty breathing - · Excessive nausea/vomiting - · Calf pain - If you have an emergency after office hours or on the weekend, contact the office at 312-432-2390 and you will be connected to our pager service.
 This will connect you with the Physician on call.
-Do NOT call the hospital or Surgicenter.
 You can also call Rush University Medical Center at 312-942-5000 and ask for the operator to page the orthopedic resident on call. - If you have an emergency that requires immediate attention proceed to the nearest emergency room.